 Emoji characters can be followed by emoji modifier characters.
 These modifiers allow for the selection of skin tones for emoji that represent people.
 These characters are normally invisible modifiers that follow the base emoji that they modify.
 For example: 👨 👨🏻 👨🏼 👨🏽 👨🏾 👨🏿

-An emoji character can also be followed by a variation selector to indicate text (black and white, indicated by U+FF0E Variation Selector 15) or color (indicated by U+FF0F Variation Selector 16) presentation of the base emoji.
+An emoji character can also be followed by a variation selector to indicate text (black and white, indicated by U+FE0E Variation Selector 15) or color (indicated by U+FE0F Variation Selector 16) presentation of the base emoji.

 Still another wrinkle in the use of emoji are flags.
 National flags can be composed using country codes derived from the [BCP47] registry, such as the sequence 🇿 [U+1F1FF REGIONAL INDICATOR SYMBOL LETTER Z] 🇲 [U+1F1F2 REGIONAL INDICATOR SYMBOL LETTER M], which is the country code (ZM) for the country Zambia: 🇿🇲.
 Other regional or special purpose flags can be composed using a flag emoji with various symbols or with regional indicator codes terminating in a cancel tag.
 For example, the flag of Scotland (🏴) can be composed like this:

 Each of these mechanisms can be used together, so quite complex sequences of characters can be used to form a single emoji grapheme or image.
 Even very similar emoji sequences might not use the same exact encoded sequence.
-Many of the modifiers and combinations mentioned above are generated by the end-user's keyboard (where they are presented as a single emoji "character"), so users may not be aware of the underlying encoding complexity.
+In most cases the modifiers and combinations mentioned above are generated by the end-user's keyboard (where they are presented as a single emoji "character").
+This diversity of encoding options is partially addressed to the extent that different vendors use only (and exactly) the sequences that are "recommended for interchange" by Unicode.
+This helps vendors ensure that fonts and keyboards are prepared to give users the options they expect.
+Still, users generally won't be aware of the underlying encoding complexity and generative mechanisms are not limited to those that are recommended.
 Emoji sequences are evolving rapidly, so there could be additional developments to either help or hinder matching of emoji in the near future.
-Currently Unicode normalization does not reorder these sequences or insert or remove any of the modifiers.
-Users and implementers are therefore cautioned that users who employ emoji characters in namespaces and other matching contexts might encounter unexpected character mismatches.
+Unicode normalization does not reorder these sequences or insert or remove any of the modifiers.
+Users and implementers are therefore cautioned that users who employ emoji characters in namespaces and other matching contexts can easily encounter unexpected "character" mismatches due to variations in encoding.

 Resources can use different character encoding schemes, including legacy character encodings, to serialize document formats on the Web.
 Each character encoding scheme uses different byte values and sequences to represent a given subset of the Universal Character Set.